Pogroms during the Russian Civil War: White pogroms (September - December 1919)

 In September 1919, Cossack units of the Volunteer Army captured Fastov.
 Between 23 and 26 September, they carried out a massacre, during which 1,300-1,800 Jewish people died.
 Many families were burned alive in their own homes.
 Children and those hiding in synagogues were also killed.
 There were also gang rapes and looting.
 The military authorities ordered the pogrom to be stopped, but the Jewish quarter of the city was ruined.

 Three weeks later, the forces of the Volunteer Army pushed the Bolsheviks out of Kiev.
 After the army entered the city on 16 October, a pogrom broke out.
 The attackers broke into houses, plundered property and murdered Jewish people.
 At the height of the riots, the newspapers of the Black Hundreds published an article accusing Jews of shooting at soldiers during the takeover of the city, listing their personal details.
 The commission set up to investigate these allegations soon found that they had been fabricated.
 In the five-day wave of violence, 500-600 people were killed.

+Some towns experienced pogroms from several sides.
+Bila Tserkva was such a city, where Jews were the target of violence, successively by the Ukrainian People's Army, then by Terpylo's forces, and finally by Cossack troops in the White Army.
+The total number of victims of pogroms in Bila Tserkva between 1919 and 1920 is given at 300-850 people.

+Later pogroms (1920)

-The greatest escalation of violence took place in Tetiyev.
+The greatest escalation of anti-Jewish violence took place in Tetiyev in the spring of 1920.
+Following a pogrom by the Whites the previous year, the town became a site of another massacre, this time perpetrated by Ukrainian anti-Bolshevik insurgents.
 On 26 March 1920, Cossack troops scattered around the city and began killing Jewish residents.
 The synagogue complex, where about 1,500 people were hiding in the attic, was set on fire.
 Most of them were asphyxiated by smoke, and those who escaped through the windows were killed.
 Some local peasants participated in the pogrom, killing Jews or handing them over to their attackers and loading the stolen property onto carts.
 Out of the 7,000 Jewish inhabitants of Tetiyev, 4,000-5,000 died, and almost the entire town was ruined.

-Some towns experienced pogroms from several sides.
-Bila Tserkva was such a city, where Jews were the target of violence, successively by the Ukrainian People's Army, then by Terpylo's forces, and finally by Cossack troops in the White Army.
-The total number of victims of pogroms in Bila Tserkva between 1919 and 1920 is given at 300-850 people.